pkjangid/pkjangid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Auction Projects in  [Gyan vihar](https://gyanvihar.org/)
+- 🔭 I’m currently working on Auction Projects in  [Suresh Gyan vihar university jaipur](https://gyanvihar.org/)
 - 🌱 I’m currently learning **React**
 - 💬 Ask me about Python, C++, C
 - 📫 How to reach me: [Linkdin](https://www.linkedin.com/in/pritam-kumar-/), [Gmail](pritamjangidsgvu@gmail.com)